peon-dev/peon.dev/landing-page.md

 - Remove dead code
 - Update dependencies
 - Add missing and fix incorrect type hints
-- Update PHP version & features
+- Make use of the newest PHP features
+- Fix deprecations
 - Generate various reports
 - <small>... and many more, not only code quality focused ready-to-use recipes ...</small>